whatsrupp/react-fidget-spinner/README.md

 ## Contibuting

 - Feel free to open issues, send me a message or submit a PR and I will try and respond ❤️

+## Roadmap

+Further work into this project could include things like but I'll only do these if there's interest in the project:

+- [ ] Explore testing with animations
+- [ ] Throttling of animations
+- [ ] Make it clearer that the component is interactive, maybe a shake?
+- [ ] Linear scaling of effects based on speeds instead of breakpoints
+- [ ] Validation of inputs properly
+- [ ] Scoring
+- [ ] Exposing things like current speed via refs
+- [ ] Explosions at max speed